Cosmetology Schools in Tennessee

 Average yearly salary for cosmetologists in Tennessee

-According to the Bureau of Labor Statistics (BLS), cosmetologists in Tennessee made an average annual salary of $30,980 or $14.89 hourly in 2020.
+According to the Bureau of Labor Statistics (BLS), cosmetologists in Tennessee made an average annual salary of $34,540 or $16.60 hourly in 2021.
 While this is lower than the national average for cosmetologists, salaries vary by location.
-The BLS projects healthy employment growth for hairdressers, hairstylists, and cosmetologists in the state (7%) through 2028.
+O*Net projects employment growth for hairdressers, hairstylists, and cosmetologists in the state (7%) through 2028.

-The average annual salaries for several metropolitan and nonmetropolitan areas for cosmetologists in Tennessee are as follows:
+The median annual salaries for several metropolitan and nonmetropolitan areas for cosmetologists in Tennessee are as follows:

 What to Expect From a Cosmetology Program in Tennessee